 We want to change the state of the system by executing actions (commands) on the Aggregates.
 Those actions can be exposed via methods of a public API of the Aggregate> Those methods are accessible from an Aggregate Root.

 Any references from outside the aggregate should only go to the aggregate root.
 The root can thus ensure the integrity of the aggregate as a whole.
 Any references from outside the aggregate should only go to the aggregate root.
 The root can thus ensure the integrity of the aggregate as a whole.

 -- Martin Fowler

-So an Aggegate Root acts as a facade of the aggregate, and it is responsible of enforcing the aggregate consistency rules.
+So an Aggregate Root acts as a facade of the aggregate, and it is responsible for enforcing the aggregate consistency rules.
 For each public method, the invariants are checked using

-check_rule method and the business logic is applied to an aggretage.
+check_rule method, and the business logic is applied to an aggregate.
 Let's consider an Auction domain as an example.
-Our use case here is to allow users (sellers) to publish their items for sale (listings) on an auction website similar to Ebay.
-The business rules are as following:
+Our use case here is to allow users (sellers) to publish their items for sale (listings) on an auction website similar to eBay.
+The business rules are as follows:

 - Sellers cannot list items for free